Additional Insights for Myth2

 This is not a cow

-I used to discuss this cow in our masters program for managers.
+I use this example in our masters program for managers (described in the text).
 One time, in a module held in India, while the class was touring together, they had to cross a bustling street with no traffic light.
 How to do that?
-It’s simple, they were told: Just walk like a cow”: stay together, and move steadily and slowly, like a cow.
+It’s simple, they were told by their guide: “Just walk like a cow”: stay together, and move steadily and slowly across the street, like a cow.
 So they did, and the traffic went around them.
-Most importantly, by bonding physically, they bonded, socially, and their own community.
+Most importantly, by bonding physically, they bonded, socially, in their own community.

 Picture it: a mass of people, all as one, advancing steadily and cooperatively through what looks like confusion.
 Now imagine the people of your organization advancing steadily and cooperatively through what looks like its own confusion.